Stereo Widener Online

 How does the stereo widener work?

 It uses mid/side processing.
-Your stereo signal is split into a mid (center) channel and a side (difference) channel.
-The widener multiplies the side channel — by 1.2 for Subtle, 1.5 for Wide, or 1.8 for Extra Wide — so the parts panned away from center get pushed further out while the center stays put.
+Your stereo signal is split into a mid (center) channel and a side (difference) channel, and the widener boosts the side — by 1.2× for Subtle, 1.5× for Wide, or 1.8× for Extra Wide.
+Sounds panned away from center get pushed further out while the center stays put, so the image gets bigger, not hollow.

-It's how much the side channel is amplified.
-Subtle (1.2) is a gentle lift, Wide (1.5) is the default for most material, and Extra Wide (1.8) is dramatic.
-Mono (0) removes the side channel entirely, collapsing the track to a centered mono image.
+Subtle (1.2×) is a gentle lift, Wide (1.5×) is the default that suits most material, and Extra Wide (1.8×) is dramatic.
+Mono collapses the track to a single centered image — handy for checking how your mix holds up in mono.

 Does it work on mono files?

-No. Stereo widening needs a stereo (two-channel) track because it works on the difference between the left and right channels — a mono file has no side signal to widen.
-If you upload a mono file, the tool will tell you and the widen step will be skipped.
+No. Stereo widening works on the difference between the left and right channels, and a mono file has no side signal to widen.
+If you load a mono file the tool tells you and skips the widen step.

 Will it cause phase issues?

-Widening boosts the side channel, which can reduce mono compatibility — if a track is summed to mono later, very wide content can partially cancel out.
-Stick to Subtle or Wide for material that may be played on phone speakers or in mono, and use the Mono preset to check how it collapses.
+Boosting the side channel can reduce mono compatibility — if the track is later summed to mono, very wide content can partially cancel out.
+Stick to Subtle or Wide for anything that may play on phone speakers, and use the Mono preset to hear how it collapses.

 Is my audio file uploaded to a server?